Elim Home was founded in 1963 by the Moravian Church of South Africa.

 Elim Home Outreach

-Elim Home Outreach run daycare facilities in Gansbaai and Bredasdorp that offer a much needed service to working parents of children who are disabled.
-Staff underwent intensive training in Elim to ensure that they are fully prepared and equipped to serve and protect the most vulnerable members of the community.
+Elim Home Outreach run daycare facilities in Gansbaai and Bredasdorp that offer a much-needed service to working parents of children who are disabled.
 The correct care of a severely disabled child with mental and physical disabilities will often prevent additional physical- and mental health issues which tend to cause problems later on in life.
-Emphasis is placed on educating the families of the disabled children and young adults who attend the daycare facility as to the proper care and rehabilitation of their loved ones.
+Emphasis is placed on educating the families of the disabled children and young adults who attend the daycare facility as to the proper care of their loved ones.

 “Only special people can do this special job.” - Sister Lesinda Cunningham